Xilinx/Embedded-Reference-Platforms-User-Guide/Docs/tool-flow-tutorials.md

 ```

 Copy these workspaces to the directory where you want to work.
 Look at the `optical_flow` workspace area supplied with the platform.
 All files under `./gst/` are supplied exactly as shown.
 The `./opticalflow` directory is the SDx project you create to build the low-level accelerator code.
-You create this 'opticalflow' SDx project directly under the` ws_of` workspace.
+You create this ``opticalflow`` SDx project directly under the` ws_of` workspace.
 Note that `./gst/` is also directly under `./ws_of`:
 ```
 ├── ws_of
 │   ├── gst